-Acupuncture is one of a number of different forms of treatment which are used by practitioners of Traditional Chinese Medicine (TCM).
-It has been widely used in China and the Far East for thousands of years, and is now recognized by the World Health Organisation (WHO) for its efficacy in the treatment of a wide range of clinical disorders.
+Acupuncture is one aspect of Traditional Chinese Medicine (TCM), which also includes Chinese Herbal Medicine, Food Therapy, Tuina Massage and Qi Gong.
+It has been widely used in China and the Far East for thousands of years, in the West since the 1970s, and is now recognized by the World Health Organisation (WHO) for its efficacy in the treatment of a wide range of clinical disorders.

-Acupuncture treatment involves the insertion of extremely fine pre-sterilized, disposable needles at predetermined points on the body surface to influence the flow of qi and restore health.
-In the hands of a fully qualified professional practitioner, the use of Acupuncture is entirely safe and free of any harmful side effects.
+In the hands of a fully qualified professional practitioner, the use of acupuncture is entirely safe and free of any harmful side-effects.
 It can be very safely combined with other therapies and with orthodox medical treatment.
-Acupuncture can be used for a wide range of conditions including respiratory problems, high blood pressure, stress-related conditions, nerve pain and infertility.
+Acupuncture can be used for pain relief, (such as neck, back, hip and knee pain, arthritis, injuries and fibromyalgia).
+It is also helpful for a wide range of other conditions including :

-For more information about Acupuncture and Chinese Medicine, or to make an appointment, please contact Denise Harty on 087 7933486, or John O’Sullivan on 086 2612533, at The Lismore Clinic, Lismore, Co.
-Waterford.
+For more information about Acupuncture, or to make an appointment, please contact Maggie at the Lismore Clinic, Lismore, Co.
+Waterford on 087 963 4988.

 Tel: 087 963 4988